- Commitment to interviews

 These are the only cases in which you can be removed from interviews:

-- Prior to the start of the first interview cycle (up to 4:00 p.m. on the business day prior to the first day of interviews)
+- Prior to the start of the first interview cycle (before 12:00 p.m. on the business day prior to the first day of interviews)

 - to return to a previous employer or

-- to accept an arranged own job if it has not been posted in JobMine
+- to accept an arranged own job if it has not been posted in WaterlooWorks

 - During the first interview cycle

-- first work term students only, to accept an arranged own job if the arranged own job has not been posted in JobMine
+- first work term students only, to accept an arranged own job if the arranged own job has not been posted in WaterlooWorks

-- During the continuous interview cycle postings, interviews, and job matches, up to 4:00 p.m. on interview days
+- During the continuous interview cycle postings, interviews, and job matches, before 12:00 p.m. the business day prior to your interview.

 - Anytime after the final continuous interview cycle match date while jobs are still being posted